Erin is a wife, mom, home cook, and enjoyer of games and crafts.

 So what's up there to entice baby?

-- Using the learning home to make, well, a house - The door of the learning home lends itself well to being the door and front facade of a play fort or play house.
+- House: The door of the learning home lends itself well to being the door and front facade of a play fort or playhouse.
 You know the kind.
 You put chairs or other furniture around and put blankets on top to make a cozy hideout just the right size for a toddler.
 It's extra cool to have one with a real door.
 Another bonus is that the mailbox becomes a fun pass-through for other little surprises.
 My little girl loved when I'd put her play food in there to 'feed' her.

-- Learning to tell Time - I guess this isn't a game per se, but the clock definitely lends itself to learning how to tell time.
-Since it makes sounds only when a hand is pointing to the 12, it made it easy to teach my daughter when it was an 'o'clock', and then tell me which o'clock it was depending on to which number the hour hand pointed.
+- Learning to Tell Time: I guess this isn't a game per se, but the clock definitely lends itself to learning how to tell time.
+Since it makes sounds only when a hand is pointing to the 12, it made it easy to teach my daughter when it was an 'o'clock', and then tell me which o'clock it was, depending on which number the hour hand pointed.